-For further information and detail about the design and rationale, please see: Research methods: design

-Reference:

-Strunk I Kamden K., and Leslie Ann Locke, eds.
-Research Methods for Social Justice and Equity ir n Education.
-Cham: Springer International Publishing, 2019. nttps://a oi.org/10.1007/978-3-030-05900-2 .
 4. How will you get informed consent from these participants?

-There will be an Information sheet which covers who I am, the rationale for the project, what will happen, how data will be collected and stored, and the right to withdraw, as well as my contact details. • Potential participants will be asked to complete a Participant consent form either online or a hard copy. also a Q Moodle. ill be hard copies of both of these documents available when I speak to students and R code to access each privately.
-I will also share these links via announcements on Students will be able to opt-in via the consent form confidentially, no-one will be asked teer in front of their peers.
-What potential risks to the interests of participants do you foresee and what steps will you take to minimise those risks?
-A participant's interests include their physical and psychological wellbeing; their commercial interests; and their rights of privacy and reputation. think this here is a risk that the students will feel 'othered' by my request to focus on them and I is may be compounded by the fact that neurodiverse students are currently quite often is of research and there is a risk that the load is too great.
-Ensure the rationale is clear, that is to deepen our understanding of the student experience and make digital spaces more inclusive in the first instance.
+- There will be an Information sheet which covers who I am, the rationale for the project, what will happen, how data will be collected and stored, and the right to withdraw, as well as my contact details. - Potential participants will be asked to complete a Participant consent form either online or a hard copy.

+There will be hard copies of both of these documents available when I speak to students and also a QR code to access each privately.
+I will also share these links via announcements on Moodle.
+Students will be able to opt-in via the consent form confidentially, no-one will be asked to volunteer in front of their peers.

+5. What potential risks to the interests of participants do you foresee and what steps will you take to minimise those risks?
+A participant's interests include their physical and psychological wellbeing; their commercial interests; and their rights of privacy and reputation.

+I think there is a risk that the students will feel 'othered' by my request to focus on them and I think this may be compounded by the fact that neurodiverse students are currently quite often the focus of research and there is a risk that the load is too great.

+Commented [AU1]: I intend to include a task in the focus group which links to Standpoint theory, described by Strunk and Locke in this way - 'An institutional ethnographic exploration begins by asking participants to describe their daily activities, where they go, what they do, why they do it, and how they know where, why, how, and when to do those things in order to identify the institutional processes, practices, procedures, and discourses that coordinate their descriptions of their daily lives; a second research question then asks participants to describe the challenges they face accomplishing their daily work.'

+This would be followed by a group discussion with some prompts, probably about what students find helpful (since we will have just discussed barriers).

+This would be followed by an opportunity to 'draw' their experience of Moodle.

+I'll send a draft running order separately along with the online questionnaire.
+Thanks!

+- Ensure the rationale is clear, that is to deepen our understanding of the student experience and make digital spaces more inclusive in the first instance.
 All students will be asked for their responses to the Moodle redesign, we just want to make sure that we are listening to all students, including this group.
-Future projects will focus on other groups of students.
-The expectations are limited in terms of workload.
+Future projects will focus on other groups of students. - The expectations are limited in terms of workload.
 One short questionnaire and a 60mins focus group.
-The opportunity to review the findings will be entirely optional. • There will be absolutely no repercussions from anything they say, there will be no additional requests.
-The focus group will be scheduled so that it doesn't clash with any assessment deadlines. making i outside to extrac sense of on to the above, there is a risk in the methodology.
-By using a focus group I am it more difficult to control confidentiality (students may report what they have heard the group), it is also harder for participants to feel they can withdraw consent (it's hard ct participation from a group discussion and socially awkward to leave the room).
-A f marginalisation could also be compounded by the conversation being dominated by al students at the expense of others. • Give a (friendly) briefing at the start and end of the focus group (and intervene where applicable) to remind everyone (participants, facilitator and observer) of the need make space for everyone to contribute, to listen attentively and respect confidentiality.
-Explain that participants don't have to respond to every prompt/question.
-Ensure harm is avoided, even at the expense of the research goals.
-Remind participants that the content of the focus group and questionnaire is confidential and there is no need to disclose any details of their disability/ neurodivergence to other participants.
+The opportunity to review the findings will be entirely optional. - There will be absolutely no repercussions from anything they say, there will be no additional requests. - The focus group will be scheduled so that it doesn't clash with any assessment deadlines.

+In addition to the above, there is a risk in the methodology.
+By using a focus group I am making it more difficult to control confidentiality (students may report what they have heard outside the group), it is also harder for participants to feel they can withdraw consent (it's hard to extract participation from a group discussion and socially awkward to leave the room).
+A sense of marginalisation could also be compounded by the conversation being dominated by individual students at the expense of others.